M4n0zz/QuickRGBDS/npp themes/Readme.md

 - Z80 ASM themes
 - Transparent on different background colors
-- Twilight theme is recommented when a dark one is used in Settings -> Style configurator...
+- Twilight theme in Settings -> Style configurator is recommended when a dark RGBDS one is selected

 ## Import